GLOBAL MARKETS-Europe's bank shares plunge, bonds rally despite SVB rescue effort | Headlines

 Europe's bank index tanked 6% having shed 3.8% on Friday.
 HSBC's London listed dropped 1.45% after it said it would acquire the UK subsidiary of stricken Silicon Valley Bank for the token amount of 1 pound ($1.21).
 Over the weekend, the Fed and U.S. Treasury announced a range of measures to stabilise the banking system and said depositors at SVB would have access to their deposits on Monday.

 One glimmer of hope was that futures markets showed the Wall Street's benchmark S&P 500 opening fractionally higher later.
-A NEW HEADACHE FOR THE FED
+HEADACHE FOR THE FED

 Such was the concern about financial stability that investors speculated the Fed would now be reluctant to rock the boat by lifting interest rates by a super-sized 50 basis points next week - and might not even hike at all.
 Fed fund futures surged to price out any chance of a half-point hike, compared with around 70% before the SVB news broke last week.
 Instead, futures implied around a 14% chance the Fed would stand pat.